Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 Built-in Heuristic Metrics
 **************************

-See `this page <https://mlflow.org/docs/latest/python_api/mlflow.metrics.html>`_ for the full list of the built-in heuristic metrics.
+See `this page <https://qcflow.org/docs/latest/python_api/qcflow.metrics.html>`_ for the full list of the built-in heuristic metrics.

 .. _llm-eval-default-metrics:

 Default Metrics with Pre-defined Model Types
 ********************************************

-MLflow LLM evaluation includes default collections of metrics for pre-selected tasks, e.g, "question-answering".
+QCFlow LLM evaluation includes default collections of metrics for pre-selected tasks, e.g, "question-answering".
 Depending on the
 LLM use case that you are evaluating, these pre-defined collections can greatly simplify the process of running evaluations.
-To use defaults metrics for pre-selected tasks, specify the ``model_type`` argument in :py:func:`mlflow.evaluate`, as shown by the example
+To use defaults metrics for pre-selected tasks, specify the ``model_type`` argument in :py:func:`qcflow.evaluate`, as shown by the example
 below:

 .. code-block:: python

-    results = mlflow.evaluate(
+    results = qcflow.evaluate(
         model,
         eval_data,
         targets="ground_truth",